 If all animals can tell the gender of the other animals, then probably you think that your pets can also tell what your gender is.
 However, this question is very difficult to answer but based on the studies made, they have concluded that Cats and Dogs can identify the gender of their owner.

 In my personal experience, I would agree that pets can tell the gender of their humans.
 How do they know?
-By distinguishing different pitches of voices, by using their sense of smell, and by observing the physical traits.
+By distinguishing different pitches of voices, by using their sense of smell, and by observing their physical traits.

 One time I visited there again, but this time I brought my female friend from school.
-I noticed that my friend’s female dog is ignoring the girl I brought, and even though the girl gave her some snacks, the dog still loves to be on my lap than the girl who gave her a snack.
+I noticed that my friend’s female dog is ignoring the girl I brought, and even though the girl gave her some snacks, the dog still loved to be on my lap than the girl who gave her a snack.

 What are the results?
 Some dogs look at the person of the gender associated with the voice, and some dogs did not.
-They also concluded that dogs that came from a home with three or more adults were much better at distinguishing the voice of each gender than dogs living with a single owner.
+They also concluded that dogs from a home with three or more adults were much better at distinguishing the voice of each gender than dogs living with a single owner.

 So do pets like dogs know the gender of their owner?
 Yes!
 Dogs and cats can tell the gender of their owner.
 Pets living with three or more adults are much better at distinguishing the gender of each human.